diemonic1/LunaParticleSystem/README.md

 2) Build the Develop Version via Tools - Unity Playworks Plugin - build Develop.

+> [!CAUTION]
+> The particle system will only appear in the settings after the GameObject it is on is enabled.
+If it is enabled on the stage initially, the setting will appear immediately.
+To be able to set up the particle system in advance, leave the GameObject enabled, and manually play the particles using _particleSystem.Play();

 3) After successfully building the build, open it in your browser.
 When the build loads, a button for opening particle system settings will appear at the bottom of the page.
 When you click it, a side menu opens.

 4) From the side menu you can: